debrief/debrief-icons/README.md

 2. Designer does "Pull" on their local copy of the repo
 3. Designer creates local branch from master (something that includes the issue number and a brief summary of the issue subject, like ````issue4_file_types````)
 4. Designer works on .ai icon files locally
-5. Designer commits changed/new .ai files to local copy
+5. Designer adds changed/new .ai & png files to local copy
-6. Designer generates .png files at the correct size, in the relevant directories
+5. Designer commits new updates
 6. Designer then creates Pull Request (from git client or from relevant branch in web browser)
 7. Project lead reviews Pull Request, potenially asking designer to update designs, finally merges updated icons.